suhaib-mousa/Abp.Posts/blob-storing/digital-ocean.md

 public class DigitalOceanContainer {}
 ```

-## Step 5: Upload a File to DigitalOcean Spaces
+## Step 5: Upload Files to DigitalOcean Spaces

-Use dependency injection to access the blob container and upload a file:
+Inject the **blob container** into your service and start uploading files:

 ```csharp
 using System.Threading.Tasks;